GoogleContainerTools/kpt-functions-sdk/README.md

 - `-u`: By default, docker containers run as a non-privileged user.
 Privileged actions, like filesystem access or calls to the network, require escalated access.
 Note the example usages of `read-yaml`, which include `docker run -u $(id -u)`, running docker with your user ID.
-- `-v`: Filesystem access requires a mounting your container's filesystem onto your local filesystem.
-For example, the `read-yaml` includes the following: `-v $(pwd):/source`.
+- `-v`: Filesystem access requires mounting your container's filesystem onto your local filesystem.
+For example, the `read-yaml` command includes the following: `-v $(pwd):/source`.
 This connects the container's `/source` directory to the current directory on your filesystem.
 - `-i`: This flag keeps STDIN open for use in pipelines.